Robert-Beane/theoryProject/README.md

 Our primary goal with this project was to be able to accurately process the training and validation data above a threshold of 20%.
 Our hypothesis was that we would eventually be able to balance out these accuracies through tweaks to our neural network design (different filter counts, activation functions, kernel sizes, etc.).

 ### Project Methods
+Our first implementation utilizes an MLP (multilayer perceptron) to train and validate data.
+It's quite minimal, using a classic setup for a neural network: one input layer, two hidden layers, and one output layer.
+No convolutions are used to take on portions of the data.
+The images are taken in, preprocessed using a built in keras function, and sent sequentially through the neural network.
+The output for loss and accuracy are very low.

 Our final implementation utilizes a CNN (convolutional neural network) to train and validate data.
 This neural network is particulary effective for image processing.
 Images consist of multidimensional data which can be quite complex to process and analyze.
 CNNs are able to reduce the dimensionality of images by taking portions of the data and filtering it through their networks of layers.
-A great amount of precision can be acquired by implementing a CNN structure.
-Once we did this for our own project, our training data went from being ~5% accurate to ~90% accurate.
+A great amount of precision can be acquired by implementing a CNN structure, as will be discussed later on.

 ### Training Process